wp-plugins/woocommerce-wholesale-prices/readme.txt

 //European style prices with comma instead of decimal points cannot be saved in our fields

+= 1.0.7 =
+* Bug Fix: Refactor logic on implementation of minimum price requirements

 = 1.0.6 =
 * Bug Fix: Properly mark wholesale products if wholesale price is set
 * Minor Feature: Add additional filter and action hooks